aclemons/slack-rust-bootstrap/README.md

 bootstrap rust completely from source (given you have a C++ compiler).

-mrustc targets rust 1.19.0, so this script will build mrustc, use it to build a stage0 1.19.0 rust, use this stage0 to rebuild 1.20.0 from source and using that step through each release up to the latest release, which is currently 1.24.0.
+mrustc targets rust 1.19.0, so this script will build mrustc, use it to build a stage0 1.19.0 rust and stdlib, use this stage0 to build 1.20.0 from source (full-bootstrap) and using that step through each release up to the latest release, which is currently 1.24.0.

 There is currently a bug in mrustc which fails bootstrapping when using gcc 5.5.0 so this script does not currently work for Slackware 14.2.